-A method that considers originating differences is based upon the view that future originating differences are inherent in the asset that exists at the balance sheet date and, therefore, should not be ignored.
+A method that considers originating differences related to its existing fixed assets is based upon the view that future originating differences are inherent in the asset that exists at the balance sheet date and, therefore, should not be ignored.

-A method that does not consider originating differences is based upon the view that only differences that exist at the balance sheet date should be considered.
+A method that does not consider originating differences related to its existing fixed assets is based upon the view that only differences that exist at the balance sheet date should be considered.
 This method is consistent with the guidance in ASC 740-10-55-14

 , which indicates that future originations and their reversals are a factor to be considered when assessing the likelihood of future taxable income.
 By implication, they would not be considered part of the reversal of the temporary difference existing at the balance sheet date.
 A method that does not consider originating differences may also minimize the complexity of the calculation.